 How can a business ensure it is covered under the civil immunity provisions in this proclamation?
 The best way to avoid COVID-19 liability is for covered entities to operate in a manner that is reasonably consistent with applicable public health guidance in order to show that they are not acting recklessly.
 The proclamation will assist businesses and healthcare providers because perfection in this time is impractical but using reasonable best efforts should shield covered entities from liability.

 Is legislation still necessary?
 Yes, the proclamation will expire when the state of emergency is ended.
-The governor today extended that state of emergency for another 60 days.
-The Legislature will need to act quickly once the emergency order expires so that there is not a “gap” in the law leaving businesses and healthcare providers exposed to unchecked liability concerns.
+The governor has extended that emergency until March 8, 2021.
+The Legislature will need to act before the emergency order expires so that there is not a “gap” in the law leaving businesses and healthcare providers exposed to unchecked liability concerns.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!